M2-TE/Sponza/README.md

 Sponza
 ===================

+This repo contains a version of the Sponza model at 0.01 scale.

 A fixed version of the sponza obj model.
 The original model was created by Frank Meinl.
 More info: